MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-setup.md

 description: Learn how to set up licensing tools for the SharePoint Agreements AI solution.
 ---

-# Set up the SharePoint Agreements AI solution (Preview)
+# Set up the SharePoint Agreements AI solution

-> [!NOTE]
-> This feature is currently in limited preview and subject to change.
-For the complete list of articles to help you set up and use this feature, see [Preview documentation](agreements-overview.md#preview-documentation).

 ## Get and assign licenses